mariusandra/pigeon-maps/README.md

 **onBoundsChanged** - When the bounds change, `function ({ center, zoom, bounds, initial })`.
 Use this for a controlled component, then set `center` and `zoom` when it's called.
 This callback also gets called on the initial mount (when the first bounds become known).
 In this case the prop `initial` will be set to `true`.
 It will be `false` on all subsequent calls.

+**zoomOnMouseWheel** - Should we zoom if you scroll over the map with the mouse wheel?
+Defaults to `true`.

+**mouseWheelMetaText** - What text to show if trying to zoom by scrolling, but it's disabled?
+Defaults to `Use META+wheel to zoom!`, where `META` is automatically replaced with either "⌘" or "⊞", depending on Mac vs non-Mac.
+Set to `null` to disable.

 ### Overlays

 `<Map />` takes random React components as its children.
 The children may have these special props: